nuthanc/microservice/ticketing/README.md

   * Access ticket model directly using Ticket.build and save
   * Make request to build the ticket on the fly
 * Option #2 is liked by the author because it simultaes us using the API directly

+### Unexpected Failure
+* Create show.ts
+* Whenever we leave off the statusCode, the default is 200